Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

 If you apply this type of machine learning to photography, you could have a machine that theoretically takes perfect pictures!

 In practice, there is no program yet with the formula for perfect framing and composition.
 But AI covers many processes that would be laborious for us to correct.
-So, in a nutshell, AI is here to improve our efficiency.
+In a nutshell, AI is here to improve our efficiency.

 What is AI in Photography?